Mangesh0912/ReactNativeApp/Readme.md

 - Using React Native components for displaying lists and other components.
 - Used React Native Navigation for navigating between different screens.
 - Testing performend using Jest and Enzyme libraries with Typescript.
+- Please use the appropiate api_key for accessing movie database

 Steps to run the application: